Lehigraphy/concordat/low-inertia.md

 Rhel snapped awake, gasping for breath and heart hammering.
 It was dark, and the hands of the clock were glowing faint green.
 It was a quarter past four.
 He groaned.

 The nightmare had been the same.
-He had been back in the trenches, half-deaf, hands trembling as he worked the bolt of his gun, over and over again.
+He had been back in the trenches, half-deaf, hands trembling as he worked the bolt of his _familiar scorch-marked_ gun, over and over again.
 Nothing happened when he pulled the trigger.
 The iron monster kept walking towards him, inexorable.

 Rhel shuddered.